Unboxed-Software/solana-course/content/non-transferable-token.md

 # Lab

-In this lab, we will create a non-transferable token and then see what happens when we try to transfer it. (hint, it will fail the transfer)
+In this lab, we will create a non-transferable token and then see what happens when we try to transfer it (hint: it will fail the transfer).

 ### 1. Getting started